Macrotellect/BrainLinkPro_Android/doc_AndroidSDK_en.md

 Brainwave information entity class, a real-time analysis of the chip to the software that obtain detailed brainwave information and power data.

 **Note：**\
-Connect to BrainLink_Liteand Mind Link，which only have : signal，att，med，delta，theta，lowAlpha，highAlpha，lowBeta，highBeta, lowGamma and middleGamma.
+Connect to BrainLink_Liteand Mind Link，which only have : signal，att，med，delta，theta，lowAlpha，highAlpha，lowBeta，highBeta, lowGamma, middleGamma, heartRate and temperature.

 **Basic Brainwave Data**